vtruo009/R-Match/src/server/README.md

     -   api/student/search

         -   Filters student records based on queries and returns them.
+Result is a list of student previews
         -   Body: None
         -   Parameters:
             ```